syncbl/gorilla-server/README.md

 ### Highlights

 - Best way to share with someone a mod for a game you both playing and keep it synced!
-- Manage all your computers from one control panel: install, test and update software on them!
+- Manage all your computers from one control panel: install, test and update!
 - One-click restoration after Windows reinstallation!
 - ...
 TO BE CONTINUED